Accommodation

 Best for: Solitary bees

-Sustainably sourced hardwood logs with precision-drilled holes of varying depths and diameters.
-Smooth interiors, no splinters.
-Our most sought-after rooms.
+Hardwood logs with carefully drilled holes of different depths and widths.
+Smooth inside, no splinters.
+Our most popular rooms.

 - Hand-finished chambers